 Instructions

 1. Preheat oven to 350º.
-Grease two 9 inch cake pans; line with parchment.
+Grease two 9-inch cake pans; line with parchment.
 Grease parchment.

 2. Sift or whisk dry ingredients in a large bowl.
-Add oil, eggs, and vanilla.
-Beat till well combined.
-Mix in nuts, coconut, carrots and pineapple.

-3. Pour into prepared pans.
-Bake 30-40 minutes (I have really heavy cake pans and mine take closer to one hour).
-Edges should pull away from sides of pan and toothpick inserted into center of cake should come out clean.
-Cool 10 minutes, then remove to cooling racks.
-Cool about 3 hours before icing.
+5. Pour into prepared pans.
+Bake for 30-40 minutes (I have really heavy cake pans and mine take closer to one hour).
+Edges should pull away from the sides of the pan and a toothpick inserted into the center of the cake should come out clean.

-4. To make frosting, beat cream cheese and butter till smooth.
-Sift powdered sugar into bowl and mix well till no lumps remain.
-Add vanilla and mix well.
+7. To make frosting, beat cream cheese and butter till smooth.
+Sift powdered sugar into the bowl and mix well till no lumps remain.

 Notes